-In addition, Dr. Satloff is the creator and host of Dakhil Washington ("Inside Washington"), a weekly news and interview program now in its seventh season on al-Hurra, the U.S. government-supported Arabic satellite television channel that beams throughout the Middle East.
+In addition, Dr. Satloff is the creator and host of Dakhil Washington ("Inside Washington"), a news and interview program that has appeared weekly since 2005 on al-Hurra, the U.S. government-supported Arabic satellite television channel that beams throughout the Middle East.
 In that capacity, he is the only non-Arab to host a program on an Arab satellite channel.

 D.Phil., St. Antony's College, University of Oxford; M.A., Harvard University; B.A., Duke University

 Languages Spoken / Read

 January 17, 2017